monopole/mdrip/README.md

 ## Use it for Testing

+Use `mdrip` to assure that your markdown-based instructions actually work.

-For something to work with, use the following commands to download a [busted Go tutorial]:
+To quickly demo this, use the following commands to download a [busted Go tutorial]:

 <!-- @downloadBusted -->